Gabrielle "Bee" Leung

 Publications

-Leung, G.R., S.M.
+4. Leung, G.R., S.M.
 Saleeby, G.A.
 Sokolowsky, S.W.
 Freeman, and S.C. van den Heever, 2023: Aerosol-cloud impacts on aerosol detrainment and rainout in shallow maritime tropic clouds.
-Accepted pending minor revisions at Atmos.
+Atmos.
 Chem.
 Phys.
+[Link]

-Leung, G.R. and S.C. van den Heever, 2023: Aerosol breezes drive cloud and precipitation increases.
-In press at Nat.
+5. Leung, G.R. and S.C. van den Heever, 2023: Aerosol breezes drive cloud and precipitation increases.
+Nat.
 Comm.
+[Link]

-Reid, J.S., [and 76 others, including G.R.
-Leung], 2022: The coupling between tropical meteorology, aerosol science, convection and the energy budget during the Clouds, Aerosol Monsoon Processes Philippines Experiment (CAMP2Ex).
-In review at Bull.
+7. Reid, J.S., [and 76 others, including G.R.
+Leung], 2023: The coupling between tropical meteorology, aerosol science, convection and the energy budget during the Clouds, Aerosol Monsoon Processes Philippines Experiment (CAMP2Ex).
+Bull.
 Amer.
-Soc..
+Soc.
+[Link]

 Leung, G.R. and S.C. van den Heever, 2023: "Aerosol breezes" from mesoscale aerosol gradients drive precipitation increases.
 AMS 3rd Symposium on Mesoscale Processes Denver, CO.
 Oral.